darrylmorley/lightspeed-retail-sdk/README.md

 A JavaScript SDK for interacting with the Lightspeed Retail API.
 This SDK provides a convenient way to access Lightspeed Retail's functionalities, including customer, item, order management, and more.

-## Update
+## 🚨 Important Update - New OAuth System

-- This package has been enhanced to support both CommonJS and module usage.
-I have also added methods for fetching both a gift card, and all gift cards.
-- I've added PUT and POST methods to many of the domains now.
+**Lightspeed has implemented a new OAuth authorization server.** This SDK has been updated to support the new endpoints and token rotation system.

+### Key Changes

+- **New OAuth endpoints** - Updated to use `https://cloud.lightspeedapp.com/auth/oauth/token`
+- **Token rotation** - Both access and refresh tokens now change with each refresh
+- **Token persistence** - Tokens must be stored between application restarts
+- **Longer token values** - Ensure your storage can handle the new token lengths

 ## Features